musca/koe.github.io/_posts/2015-10-23-middlay-not-overlay.md

 Design exploration of the middle laying image for a shop theme.

-The idea is that the overlays blocks all navigation and the middle laying image does not.
+The idea is that a overlay blocks all navigation and the middle laying ones does not.